 1. Choose a disinfectant that works

 Not all disinfectants kill cold and flu.
 You may be shocked to learn that not all products from popular brands like Lysol, Formula 409, Windex, Fantastik and Pine-Sol kill the cold and flu.
-When looking for a disinfectant that kills these, look for ones that include the cold virus, also known as Rhinovirus, as well as the flu virus, which is commonly spread as the H1N1 Influenza A Virus.
+When looking for a disinfectant that kills these, look for ones that include the cold virus, also known as Rhinovirus, as well as the flu virus, which is commonly listed on product labels as the Influenza A Virus.

 2. Give your disinfectant enough time to work

 Did you know disinfectant wipes often require surfaces remain wet for up to 10 minutes in order to kill germs effectively?
 All disinfecting products need to stay wet on the surface for a specific length of time to kill bacteria and viruses.
 This is referred to as "kill time", "dwell time" and/or "contact time" which you can find listed on the label instructions.
-If it dries before the kill time is met, then you haven't actually disinfected anything.
+If it dries before the kill time is met, then you haven't achieved full disinfecting.
 Illness and disease-causing pathogens could still be there.
-Be careful, as this kill time can vary even between products made by the same company.
+Be careful, as this kill time can vary even among products made by the same company.

 Many disinfectants also contain alcohol, which can cause the liquid to dry quickly.
-This can make it difficult to keep the surface wet without re-wiping multiple times, so you're better off using a spray disinfectant cleaner.
+This can make it difficult to keep the surface wet without re-wiping multiple times, so you may be better off using a spray disinfectant cleaner.